 This annex describes security for Annex F simple endpoint types.
-The specified security profile is based upon H.235v2 and uses the featured baseline security profile of Annex D/H.235v2.
-The shown security profile in Annex J adopts ITU-T Rec.
-H.235v2 for the purpose of simple endpoint types and their specific security requirements.
-The security profile selects appropriate security features from H.235 with its rich set of options.
+The specified security profile is based upon Rec.
+ITU-T H.235.0 [22] and other H.235.x sub-series and uses the featured profiles.
+The shown security profiles in Annex J adopt Recs ITU-T H.235.1 and H.235.6 for the purpose of simple endpoint types and their specific security requirements.
+The security profile selects appropriate security features from H.235.x sub-series with its rich set of options.

-The described text provides an overview on the security profile; Annex D/H.235v2 provides all the technical and implementations details.
+The described text provides an overview on the security profile; Recs ITU-T H.235.1 and H.235.6 provide all the technical and implementation details.